smithtp/hotterbetterprokaryotes/README.md

 Repository contains the full raw prokaryote TPC dataset, alongside the thermal fitting code (python) and analysis scripts (R) required to reproduce the main results and figures for our bioRxiv pre-print.

-  * \Data\ - contains the raw datasets.
+  * /Data/ - contains the raw datasets.
-  * \Code\ - contains the python wrapper scripts to run the fitting code.
+  * /Code/ - contains the python wrapper scripts to run the fitting code.
-  * \Code\Thermal_Models\ - the underlying thermal fitting code.
+  * /Code/Thermal_Models/ - the underlying thermal fitting code.
 A thorough README.md file describes the code and functions in detail.
-  * \Code\R_scripts\ - analysis code written in R to produce results figures.
+  * /Code/R_scripts/ - analysis code written in R to produce results figures.
-  * \Results\ - summaries of fitting results, TPC fit figures and results figures produced for manuscript.
+  * /Results/ - summaries of fitting results, TPC fit figures and results figures produced for manuscript.
+  * /Demo/ - short demo of the fitting code

 ## Software Requirements